berachain/docs/apps/core/content/developers/contracts/honey-factory.md

 ### liquidate

-_Swap good collateral for blacklisted/bad collateral at a premium rate._
+_Swap good collateral for restricted collateral at a premium rate._

 ```solidity
 function liquidate(